 2.1.
 Sony a7R II

 This is the best camera we have ever held in our hands.
 We love it, it is really the best thing that could have happened in the full-frame camera market.
-Sony has done a great job with this beauty, it shoots flawlesly and most importantly it is perfect in low light!
+Sony has done a great job with this beauty, it shoots flawlessly and most importantly it is perfect in low light!
 Thus, it is great for video shooting!

 Pros: Sony a7R II has 42 megapixels, super sharp focus when paired with good lenses and it is a great full frame, professional option for a reasonable price.

 Cons: It is quite expensive if you do not want to shoot professionally.
-However, we strongly encourage getting this camera as it will not dissappoint and you will step up your photo game for about 100 levels.
+However, we strongly encourage getting this camera as it will not disappoint and you will step up your photo game for about 100 levels.

 Sony E-mount prime lens.
 It is fast, it is sharp, it is quiet.
 Perfect for everyday photography and even more so for traveling.
 Great for vlogging as well as filmmaking.
 Bokeh is very smooth as well.
 Great overall lens if you do not want to carry many different lenses.